-A term contract is an agreement with a specific customer to transport cargo from a designated origin to a designated destination at a set rate (affreightment) or at a daily rate (time charter).
+The Company enters into agreements with its customers to transport cargo from a designated origin to a designated destination at a set rate (affreightment) or at a daily rate (time charter).
 The rate may or may not include escalation provisions to recover changes in specific costs such as fuel.
-Time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented approximately 58% of the marine transportation's inland revenues under term contracts during 2022 and 2021, and 66% of the revenue under term contracts during 2020.
-A spot contract is an agreement with a customer to move cargo from a specific origin to a designated destination for a rate negotiated at the time the cargo movement takes place.
+Time charter or contracts of affreightment of one year or greater are considered term contract revenues and agreements of less than a year are included in spot contract revenues.
+Time charters, which insulate the Company from revenue fluctuations caused by weather and navigational delays and temporary market declines, represented approximately 63% of the marine transportation's inland revenues under term contracts during 2023, and 58% of the revenue under term contracts during 2022 and 2021.
+Spot contracts typically involve an agreement with a customer to move cargo from a specific origin to a designated destination for a rate negotiated at the time the cargo movement takes place.
 Spot contract rates are at the current "market" rate and are subject to market volatility.

 The Company typically maintains a higher mix of term contracts to spot contracts to provide the Company with a reasonably predictable revenue stream while maintaining spot market exposure to take advantage of new business opportunities and customers' peak demands.
-During 2021 and 2020, approximately 65% of inland marine transportation revenues were under term contracts and 35% were spot contract revenues.
-During 2022, approximately 60% of inland marine transportation's coastal revenues under term contracts in 2021 and approximately 90% of coastal revenues under term contracts in 2022 and 2021.
+During 2021, approximately 65% of inland marine transportation revenues were under term contracts and 35% were under spot contracts.
+During both 2022 and 2023, approximately 60% of inland marine transportation revenues were under term contracts and 40% were under spot contracts.
+Coastal time charters represented approximately 85% of the marine transportation's coastal revenues under term contracts in 2021 and approximately 90% of coastal revenues under term contracts in 2022 and 2023.

-No single customer of KMT accounted for 10% or more of the Company's revenues in 2022, 2021, or 2020.
+No single customer of KMT accounted for 10% or more of the Company's revenues in 2023, 2022, or 2021.